Socialist Party of Canada (WSM): World War II

-The party continued to publish socialist manifesto leaflets through the years.
+The party continues to publish socialist manifesto leaflets.
 When funds permitted, it ran candidates in elections.
 In the late 1970s, the head office was moved from Winnipeg to Victoria, British Columbia.
-The membership of the Socialist Party continued to decline and the party admits that it never managed to live up to the "success and glamour" of the old party.
-The party has not wavered from the original policies that it adopted seventy years ago.
+The membership of the Socialist Party continued to decline and the party admits that it never managed to live up to the "success and glamour" of the old SPC of 1904-1925.
+The party has not wavered from the policies that it originally adopted many years ago.